inko-lang/inko/docs/source/internals/compiler.md

    HIR/AST.
 1. MIR is used for enforcing single ownership and move semantics, optimisations, and other analysis that requires a more detailed IR (compared to HIR).
-1. MIR is lowered into Inko bytecode, which is then written to a bytecode image.
+1. MIR is lowered into LLVM, which is then optimised further and compiled to machine code.
+1. The resulting object files are linked together using the system linker.

 ## Parsing and the AST